Updated August 6th, 2019

 When you establish a trust, you determine how you would like your assets divided to your beneficiaries and under what terms.
 You then designate someone to manage the trust — whether it's yourself, another family member, or a third party.
 But, there are lots more intricate details in creating a trust.

-We can’t stress this enough — always to help you navigate the complexities of taxes and trusts.
+We can't stress this enough — always enlist the help of a team of professionals to help you navigate the complexities of taxes and trusts.

 In the meantime, here are some reasons you may decide to put your home in a trust and how to do so.